RP-1: Comparison with other fuels

 Chemically, a hydrocarbon propellant is less mass-efficient than hydrogen, although typically achieving a higher density and simpler handling than hydrogen.

 For rocket engines, specific impulse (I_{sp}) differs from other engines' (turbines' or pistons') efficiencies: due to the rocket equation, efficiency is derived from exhaust velocity, not from total energy.
 As such, it can be beneficial to use less energy overall in exchange for lower-molecular-mass exhaust, meaning that chemical rocket engines achieve their peak efficiency at non-stoichiometric ratios.
 In particular, since the oxygen is heavier than the carbon or hydrogen, essentially all combustion rocket engines run fuel-rich to reduce the exhaust molecular mass, increasing exhaust velocity and thus specific impulse (and as a side benefit, temperature and cooling are reduced too).
 This effect favors lighter elements like pure hydrogen.
 However, total thrust also matters, especially deep inside a gravity well, and the density of kerosene enables considerably higher power and thrust than hydrogen (relative to engine mass).

 All told, due to higher energy-per-mass and lower molecular mass, hydrogen engines achieve 370±to seconds, while kerosene engines generate an I_{sp} in the range of 270±to seconds; conversely, kerosene has the better handling, density, and thrust-to-weight properties.
 One common solution is to use a multistage rocket, where the first stage uses kerosene where thrust matters most, and the upper stages use hydrogen where specific impulse matters more.
 Examples of this dual-fuel architecture include the Saturn V moon rocket and the Atlas V workhorse.

 Methane serves as a middle-ground between hydrogen and kerosene, offering middling molecular mass and efficiency, middling handling, middling coking/buildup properties, and density only slightly worse than kerosene.
-Since methane's handling difficulties, while worse than kerosene, are about the same as liquid oxygen, that means a methlox rocket is nearly as easy to handle as a kerolox rocket, but with the improved efficiency and cleanliness (which remain worse than hydrogen).
+Since methane's handling difficulties, while worse than kerosene, are about the same as liquid oxygen, that means a methalox rocket is nearly as easy to handle as a kerolox rocket, but with the improved efficiency and cleanliness (which remain worse than hydrogen).
 Furthermore, these balances in efficiency-vs-power makes methane more suitable for a single-fuel rocket, which have proven more economical than dual-fuel rockets (due to less complexity).
-As such, methalox has made a resurgence in popularity in 21st century rockets, at the expense of kerolox (better efficiency) and hydrolox (better handling).
+As such, methalox has made a resurgence in popularity in 21st century rockets, at the expense of hydrolox (better efficiency) and kerolox (better handling).
 Examples include Starship, New Glenn, the first stage of Vulcan, and pinyin.